 Humans were becoming semi-sedentary and increased use of plant resources paved the way for the Neolithic age and the introduction of farming and herding.

-Materials started to be exchanged over large distances; decorative art proliferated, as did sites with ritual and astrological significance such as Stonehenge.
+Materials were exchanged over large distances; decorative art proliferated, as did sites with ritual and astrological significance like Stonehenge.